Library Policies - Patron Conduct and Suspension Policy

 - Any staff member may ask handler and animal to leave if said animal is not appropriately managed, controlled and trained.

-- Upon entry to any branch library, staff must ask handler if the animal is a service or emotional support animal.
+- Upon entry to any branch library, staff must ask handler if the animal is a service animal.

 - If the answer is NO then the animal will not be allowed in